datascopeanalytics/operating-agreement/doc/operating_agreement_sanitized.md

-​(ii) If a Member withdraws in violation of Section 3.6 or is expelled from the Company under Section 3.7(ii), the Company may recover damages from the Member and may offset the Company’s damages against any amount owed to the Member for distributions or otherwise.
+​(ii) If a Member withdraws in violation of Section 3.6 or is expelled from the Company under Section 3.7(ii), the Company may recover damages from the Member and may offset the Company's damages against any amount owed to the Member for distributions or otherwise.

 **ARTICLE IV